visgl/deck.gl/docs/layers/tile-layer.md

 The pixel dimension of the tiles, usually a power of 2.

 The tile size represents the target pixel width and height of each tile when rendered.
-Smaller tile sizes mean that the layer needs to load more tiles to fill the same viewport.
+Smaller tile sizes display the content at higher resolution, while the layer needs to load more tiles to fill the same viewport.

 - Default: `512`